KoYejune0302/CS453_Project/README.md

 ### `npm run analyze`

-Run test code validation script to check the component coverage for the test codes.
+Run test code validation script to check the component coverage for the test codes.\
+To chek only for component and test code analyze you can run `npm run analyze-components` and `npm run analyze-tests`